maxecoulter/HR-RT-PCR/README.md

 7. **\<output prefix>\.png** A scatterplot to compare RT-PCR product proportions with transcriptome proportions.
 Not all data points are shown, the smallest product is not shown in the plot..
 So if a primer set amplifies two products, only the largest will be shown.
 This is because, particularly when there are only two products, the product proportions are mirror images of each other.

+### Inputs for python script

+The python script has the following flags for inputs required:

+  -b **BlastN_Output**, the output file from BLAST

+  -p **rtPCRInput**, the RT-PCR proportions file

+  -s **PathToSamplesFolder**, the salmon input folder

+  -w **Match window size**, this is the wondow size that the RT-PCR/transcript product matching algorithm uses.
+For BaRTv2.0 it was set to 6.

+  -o $output, The output path and prefix